HitLuca/digitalocean-firewalls-ip-changer/README.rst

 * Automated removal of your old ip from the firewalls
 * Automated addition of your new ip to the firewalls
-* Supports creating a firewall rule for multiple ports
+* Supports creating multiple firewall rules, and for multiple firewalls
 * Easy to understand yaml config file, in which all the ip history is also kept

 Installation